GoogleCloudPlatform/community/tutorials/cloud-run-cloudflare/index.md

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

 This tutorial will show you how you can create a Load Balancer connected to Cloud Run using a custom domain in Cloudflare.
 It will also show you how to setup Cloudflare.
 You need some experience on how to set up a Cloud Run application.
-In this tutorial I will not show you how to depkoy a Cloud Run application.
+In this tutorial we will not show you how to deploy a Cloud Run application on itself.
 The advantage of using this method is that you can setup Cloud Run behind a Cloudflare Access authentication.

 We will use the Google Cloud Platform UI.
 We will not use the command line in this tutorial.
+For extra security, you can consider to verify that the requests come from Cloudflare, but that is not something we will handle in this tutorial.

 ## Objectives